Alcohol & Other Drug Abuse Treatment Programs

 Develop a Driver Safety Plan

-As part of the assessment process, a Driver Safety Plan (DSP) will be developed.
+As part of the assessment process, the evaluator creates a Driver Safety Plan (“DSP”).
 This plan will:

 Reveal an understanding of drug and alcohol use